Hecking-Heck/PythonNotebook/README.md

 # This is a Python Notebook
-The files in here are guides on how to get used to python and some quick projects you can do.
+The files here are guides on how to get used to Python and some quick projects you can do.

 > [!NOTE]
 > - I will update this when I have time.